renpy/renpy/sphinx/source/config.rst

     The number of slots used by autosaves.

+.. var:: config.cache_surfaces = True

+    If True, the underlying data of an image is stored in RAM, allowing image manipulators to be applied to that image without reloading it from disk.
+If False, the data is dropped from the cache, but kept as a texture in video memory, reducing RAM usage.

 .. var:: config.character_id_prefixes = [ ]

     This specifies a list of style property prefixes that can be given